Pratt Institute: Early years

-In 1891, the institute's founder and first president, Charles Pratt, died and his eldest son, Charles Millard Pratt, became president of the school.
-In 1923, Charles Pratt's other son, Frederic B. Pratt, was elected President of Pratt Institute taking over from his elder brother.
+In 1891, Charles Pratt died, and his eldest son, Charles Millard Pratt, became president of the school.
+In 1923, Pratt's other son, Frederic B. Pratt, was elected president of Pratt Institute, taking over from his brother.
 Because Charles Pratt Snr. died so soon after the college was founded, Frederic Pratt is ascribed with guiding the college through its early decades.
-Under the direction of Pratt's sons, the institute thrived both financially and critically with many new construction projects and courses.
+Under the direction of Pratt's sons, the institute thrived both financially and critically, with many new construction projects and courses.
 By 1892, the number of students enrolled was 3,900.
-In 1897 the most popular major was domestic arts.
+In 1897, the most popular major was domestic arts.

-In 1896, the school opened its monumental Victorian-Renaissance Revival library with interiors designed by the Tiffany Decorating and Glass Company and sprawling gardens outside the library.
-The library was open to students and the general public as well.
+In 1896, the school opened its monumental Victorian-Renaissance Revival library, with interiors designed by the Tiffany Decorating and Glass Company, and sprawling gardens.
+The library was open to students and the general public.
 The Pratt Institute Library was the first and only public library in Brooklyn for nearly 15 years.
-It served as a working classroom for the training of librarians and was one of the first schools of library science.
-The Pratt Institute Library also made available the first reading room for children in New York City.
+It served as a working classroom for the training of librarians, and was one of the first schools of library science.
+It also had the first reading room for children in New York City.

-By the turn of the century, The School of Science and Technology had become Pratt's most prestigious and well-known school and constituted most of the school's enrollment.
+By the turn of the century, the School of Science and Technology had become Pratt's most prestigious and well-known school, and constituted most of the school's enrollment.
 Across from East Building on Grand Avenue, the institute constructed a new quad for the engineering school over a quarter of a century.
-The Chemistry, Machinery, and Engineering buildings were constructed in the same architectural style, unifying all disciplines offered by the School.
+The Chemistry, Machinery, and Engineering buildings were constructed in the same architectural style, unifying all disciplines offered by the school.
 Pratt also had a variety of courses dedicated specifically to women.
-Some of the 25 courses women could partake in included library science, nursing, home economics, and fashion.
+The 25 courses women could partake in included library science, nursing, home economics, and fashion.

-By 1910, all of the departments of the institute were organized as individual schools including the Library School, School of Domestic Science, School of Fine and Applied Arts, and the School of Science and Technology.
+By 1910, all of the departments of the institute were organized as individual schools, including the Library School, School of Domestic Science, School of Fine and Applied Arts, and School of Science and Technology.